Tanziti/Cloudify/README.md

 # Features
 ## User Authentication
-Users can sign up and log into and log out of Cloudify with password encryption and frontend and backend error handling.
+Users can sign up and log into and log out of Cloudify with password encryption and frontend and backend error handling!

 ## Artists, Albums, and Songs
 Cloudify displays and allows users to interact with artist, album, and song data.